ditadev/UserSystem/README.md

 # UserSystem

-A minimalist user system with registration and sign in.
+A minimalist user system with registration, sign in and role based authentication.

 ## Usage